Simonds Coach & Travel

-Simonds Coach & Travel is a bus operator based in Diss, UK.
+Simonds is a bus operator based in Diss, Norfolk, England.
+It is a subsidiary of the Transport Made Simple Group.

 History

 The firm started in 1927 as a car repair workshop.

 In 2014, the firm had a fleet of 47 vehicles, including 17 buses.
 In 2015, the firm had just under 100 employees.

-During the COVID-19 pandemic, the company received grants from the British Government to allow it to continue operating bus services.
+During the COVID-19 pandemic, the company received grants from the UK government to allow it to continue operating bus services.

+In May 2024, Simonds was acquired by the Transport Made Simple Group.
+Following the acquisition, Simonds was announced to be kept separate from the main Central Connect bus operations, and the other coach operations of the Group (Flagfinders).